Content (Joywave album): Reception

 The album received mixed reviews when it was initially released.
 In his review for AllMusic, Neil Z. Yeung favorably compared it to the band's debut album by claiming that, "While How Do You Feel Now? managed to be a strong collection of catchy tunes, it was nonetheless quite similar to the output of many other contemporary synth rock outfits.
 On Content, the band focuses on mood and atmosphere, playing with space and exercising restraint for maximum effect."
 Stephen Mayne's review for Under the Radar was also complimentary, proclaiming that "quick switches, mixing styles and changing tempo, make Content so fascinating.
 It's the work of a band full of ideas, confident enough to throw them all together and accomplished enough to pull it off."

-However the review by Saby Reyes-Kulkarni at Pitchfork was more divisive in its evaluation of the album.
+The review by Saby Reyes-Kulkarni at Pitchfork was more divisive in its evaluation of the album.
 Reyes-Kulkarni claimed that frontman Daniel Armbruster "isn't so much a ghost in the machine as a helpless presence unable to stand up to his own music", and concluded by stating that "If Content's songs are to be taken at face value, it's hard not to have your doubts."
+Jennifer Gannon of The Irish Times left a negative review, writing the album "sounds a little bit trite never mind presumptuous from a band yet to make their mark".